Mperhats/protocol-specification/README.md

 that returns a Catalog which includes a selection of Sellers offering the intended product(s) or service(s).

-The _explore_ process requires both a query to the registry contract and an API request to at least 1 server.
+The discovery process requires both a query to the registry contract and an API request to at least 1 server.

 #### Order API